SaileshPatel/clearing-chatbot-system-fyp/README.md

 4. After running this commands in your PostgreSQL database, run the command `npm start` and you should be able to access the course database management system at `localhost:3000`

-## How to deploy (including Dialogflow)
+## Heroku Deployment Instructions
 Now we will deploy our webhook and database management system to Heroku
+1. Open your terminal and navigate to the directory
-1. Run `npm install` to ensure all the dependencies are install
+2. Run `npm install` to ensure all the dependencies are install
-2. Log into [Heroku](https://heroku.com/) and create a new app.
+3. Log into [Heroku](https://heroku.com/) and create a new app.
 Set the region to Europe and  **do not** set a pipeline.
-3. After creating the app, you will see a series of instructions in the 'Deploy' tab to deploy the app using Heroku Git.
+4. After creating the app, you will see a series of instructions in the 'Deploy' tab to deploy the app using Heroku Git.
 Follow these instructions to deploy the webhook.
-4. Navigate to the web link for your new Heroku app - it should look like this  `https://[YOUR_APP_NAME].herokuapp.com/ `
+5. Navigate to the web link for your new Heroku app - it should look like this  `https://[YOUR_APP_NAME].herokuapp.com/ `
-5. You should now see the Home page.
+6. You should now see the Home page.
 Go back to your app dashboard in Heroku.
-6. Click on the Resource tab.
+7. Click on the Resource tab.
 In the Add-ons search bar, type in `Heroku Postgres`
-7. You should provision the add-on to your app
+8. You should provision the add-on to your app
-8. In your terminal, run the following command `heroku pg:psql` to open your Heroku Postgres database using the Heroku CLI
+9. In your terminal, run the following command `heroku pg:psql` to open your Heroku Postgres database using the Heroku CLI
-9. Copy and paste the SQL commands from the previous **section** in the order they are presented i.e. degree award enum first.
-Exit after copying and pasting the SQL command by entering `\q`
+10. Copy and paste the SQL commands from the previous **section** in the order they are presented i.e. degree award enum first.
+Exit after copying and pasting the SQL commands by entering `\q`
-10. Open your Heroku app in the browser - go to `https://[YOUR_APP_NAME].herokuapp.com/ ` and try and add a course to see if your database has been added
+11. Open your Heroku app in the browser - go to `https://[YOUR_APP_NAME].herokuapp.com/ ` and try and add a course to see if your database has been added
-11. We will now log into [Dialogflow](https://dialogflow.com/) to set up the chatbot.
+12. We will now log into [Dialogflow](https://dialogflow.com/) to set up the chatbot.
-12. Create a new Dialogflow agent
+13. Create a new Dialogflow agent
-13. Click on the cog next to the agent name to access the settings
+14. Click on the cog next to the agent name to access the settings
-14. Open the `Export and Import` tab
+15. Open the `Export and Import` tab
-15. Click  `Restore as ZIP` - this will remove all existing intents and entities
+16. Click  `Restore as ZIP` - this will remove all existing intents and entities
-16. Upload the file named `Clearing-Bot.zip`
+17. Upload the file named `Clearing-Bot.zip`
-17. Once you have done this, click on  `Fulfillment` on the left hand side of the screen
+18. Once you have done this, click on  `Fulfillment` on the left hand side of the screen
-18. Change the link from `https://chatbot-fyp-webhook.herokuapp.com/getcourse` to `https://[YOUR_APP_NAME].herokuapp.com/getcourse` and and click save at the bottom of the page
+19. Change the link from `https://chatbot-fyp-webhook.herokuapp.com/getcourse` to `https://[YOUR_APP_NAME].herokuapp.com/getcourse` and and click save at the bottom of the page
-19. Click on the `Integrations` on the left hand side of the screen
+20. Click on the `Integrations` on the left hand side of the screen
-20. Scroll down and find `Dialogflow Messenger`.
+21. Scroll down and find `Dialogflow Messenger`.
 Click the tab on the card to turn it on.
-21. Copy the script tag to your clipboard
+22. Copy the script tag to your clipboard
-22. Open `views\index.pug` in a text editor
+23. Open `views\index.pug` in a text editor
-23. Replace the existing script tag shown below in `index.pug` with the script tag you copied from Dialogflow
+24. Replace the existing script tag shown below in `index.pug` with the script tag you copied from Dialogflow
 ```
     <script src="https://www.gstatic.com/dialogflow-console/fast/messenger/bootstrap.js?v=1"></script>
     <df-messenger intent="WELCOME" chat-title="Clearing-Bot" agent-id="3246b9f6-7370-45fc-90f3-05fcf7895761" language-code="en"></df-messenger>
 ```
-24. Make sure that the `<df-messenger>` opening tag is all on one line as in the example above
+25. Make sure that the `<df-messenger>` opening tag is all on one line as in the example above
-25. In your terminal, type `git add -p` and add the change you have made
+26. In your terminal, type `git add -p` and add the change you have made
-26. In your terminal, type `git commit -m "add my dialogflow messenger"`
+27. In your terminal, type `git commit -m "add my dialogflow messenger"`
-27. In your terminal, type `git push heroku master`
+28. In your terminal, type `git push heroku master`
-28. You have now completed your deployment.
+29. You have now completed your deployment.
 29. You may wish to add some courses to your chatbot.
 Go to the 'Add Course Programme' page to add a course